Dunaff: Disasters at sea

+Shell Explosion

+On July 26, 1919, in Dunaff, thirteen-year-old Patrick McDonald, the son of farmer John McDonald, tragically lost his life in an accidental explosion.
+Patrick's fatal encounter was the result of a small shell that he had discovered and inadvertently used as a makeshift hammer.
+The explosion caused severe injuries, leading to the amputation of his right hand and forearm, as well as fracturing bones in his skull.
+Expert testimonies from Lieutenant Long of the Royal Garrison Artillery and Chief Gunner Frederick William Philmore from Lough Swilly Naval Base confirmed that the shell in question was a three-pounder of British origin.

 Post Office Robbery

 In January 1923, the Dunaff Post Office was robbed by three armed men.
 The robbers entered the premises and overpowered the occupants, taking away £100.
 Three local men were later arrested.

 Poiten production

 The relatively remote location of the townland provided significant cover for producers of illicit alcohol.
 In particular, the Dunaff hills were a major site of production.
-As a consequence, homes in the townland were subjected to regular rates by the authorities both before and after independence.
+As a consequence, homes in the townland were subjected to regular raids by the authorities both before and after independence.